WHAT IS A

 An NCS takes pride in providing you the peace of mind you need to get a great night’s sleep and answers to all of your questions.

 HOW IS A NEWBORN CARE SPECIALIST DIFFERENT FROM A NANNY OR DOULA?

 While Newborn Care Specialists, postpartum doulas, and night nannies are all able to provide families with excellent services, there are some fundamental differences between each type of care professional.
 I believe it is important to understand some of these differences so you can make the decision in finding the support that is right for your family’s needs and goals.

-Aside from an NCS, a postpartum doula is another support option for your growing family.
-While postpartum doulas do often care for newborns, their main goal tends to be nurturing the mother and providing services that pertain to the healing of the mother and care for the family as a whole.
-A doula works hard to assist mothers in particular with all aspects of labor, delivery, postpartum recovery, and adjusting to caring for her little one.
+Aside from an NCS, a Postpartum Doula is another support option for your growing family.
+While Postpartum Doulas do often care for newborns, their main goal tends to be nurturing the birthing parent and providing services that pertain to the healing of the parent and care for the family as a whole.
+A doula’s training and expertise centers around the birthing parent and all aspects of labor, delivery, postpartum recovery, parent/child bonding, and adjusting to caring for their little one.
 While a doula does provide newborn care while a parent rests, their focus is generally on the family as a whole and following the parents’ lead.
-While an NCS also supports parents through postpartum recovery, the NCS is generally focused on newborn care, parental education, and establishing baby’s feeding and routine.
+A doula may offer services that include parental massage, new sibling support, cooking for the parents or family, and household support.

 WHAT SERVICES DO YOU OFFER AS A NEWBORN CARE SPECIALIST?